-Council's borrowing requirement
+Council's Borrowing Requirement

-- 40. The following table compares the projected level of external borrowing currently held by the Council, taking into account any scheduled loan repayments and committed new borrowing arising from Housing reform.
-It compares this to the projected CFR\\ based on current, known estimates of the Council's capital expenditure plans, subject to approval of the Council's budget in February 2015.
-The difference between the projected CFR in 2017/18 (£786 million) and the level of external borrowing after any planned repayments and borrowing required to be undertaken for self financing (£674 million) is £112 million, i.e. there will be a requirement for additional borrowing over the medium term. - 41.
-Some of this requirement may be covered by internal borrowing in the short term, dependent on the sustainability and risks of any internal borrowing position.
-The table demonstrates that over the medium term, borrowing is undertaken only for a capital purpose and it is not borrowing in advance of need.
+40. The following table shows the projected level of external borrowing currently held by the Council, taking into account any scheduled loan repayments.
+It compares this to the projected CFR based on current, known estimates and timing of the Council's capital expenditure plans, subject to approval of the Council's budget in February 2016.
+The difference between the projected CFR in 2018/19 (£757 million) and the level of external borrowing after any planned repayments (£649 million) is £108 million, i.e. there will be a requirement for additional external borrowing over the medium term.

 Gross Debt compared to Capital Financing Requirement

-2013/14 2014/15 2015/16 2016/17 2017/18

-Actual Estimate Estimate Estimate Estimate

-£m £m £m £m £m
+2014/15 Actual £m 2015/16 Estimate £m 2016/17 Estimate £m 2017/18 Estimate £m 2018/19 Estimate £m

-External Borrowing at 1 April 455 473 470 687 680
+External Borrowing at 1 473 470 665 658 652

+April

-New borrowing undertaken 20 5
+New borrowing 5 13 tbd tbd tbd

-Housing Settlement commitment 222
+Settlement Payment 187

-Scheduled repayments (2) (8) (5) (7) (6)
+Scheduled repayments (8) (5) (7) (6) (3)

-External Borrowing at 31 March 473 470 687 680 674
+External Borrowing at

+31 March 470 665 658 652 649

-Capital Financing Requirement 485 495 743 779 786
+Capital Financing

+Requirement 495 715 738 750 757

-Under / (Over) borrowing 12 25 56 99 112
+Under / (Over)

+borrowing 25 50 80 98 108

-\\ The definition of the CFR in accordance with the current Prudential Code for Capital Finance in local authorities is an authority's underlying need to borrow for a capital purpose.
+The definition of the CFR in accordance with the current Prudential Code for Capital Finance in local authorities is an authority's underlying need to borrow for a capital purpose.
 It measures capital expenditure incurred but not yet financed by the receipt of grants, contributions or charges to the revenue account.
 To be meaningful for treasury management purposes, the CFR figures in this strategy exclude the accounting provisions for the management and aftercare of landfill sites which may not be incurred for many years to come.
 Accordingly, when setting the treasury indicators, landfill provision is excluded from the calculations, except for the setting of the Authorised Limit for external debt, which is required to be set under statute.